 A friend emailed me some info which gave us the opportunity to apply for a FREE 3-Week Chinese Immersion STEAM Camp (thanks friend).
-They had such a blast, we decided to give you the 411 and share what we experienced!
+They had such a blast, we decided to give you the 411 on our experience!
 And did I mention it was FREE?
 Ok cool, just wanted to be sure you didn’t miss that. 🙂

 This 3 Week Chinese Immersion Camp was supported by STARTALK.
 (Get it?
 “Start Talk”…as in start talking).